Elianux/GetGloby-challenge/README.md

 - Unit testing not implemented due to time constraints
 - Desing based on unit tests
 - User favorites storage not implemented due to time constraints
+- Show latest comments first not implemented due to time constraints
+- Refine styling and add animations

 ### Project setup
 1. Run **yarn install** to install dependencies